Geometric realizations of Tamari interval lattices via cubic coordinates: Introduction

-This article is organized in three sections.
-The first section is dedicated to recalls of classical notions of combinatorics, and sets out the conventions used.
-Because of its key role in this work, the bijection between Tamari intervals and interval-posets is also recalled in this section.
-In the second section, we define the Tamari interval diagrams and show that their in bijection, size by size, with interval-posets.
-We define the cubic coordinates show that their sets are in bijection with the set of Tamari interval diagrams.
-Using the two bijections of the two previous parts, and after having provided the set of cubic coordinates with a partial order, we show that there is a poset isomorphism between the poset of cubic coordinates and the poset of Tamari intervals.
-As pointed out above, the poset of the cubic coordinates can then be realized geometrically.
+The first section is dedicated to reminders about some definitions, such as binary trees, Tamari intervals and interval-posets, and sets out the conventions used.
+Because of its key role in this work, the bijection between Tamari intervals and interval-posets is also recalled in this section. \smallbreak

+In the second section, we define Tamari interval diagrams and show that they are in bijection, size by size, with interval-posets.
+We then define cubic coordinates and show that they are in bijection, size by size, with Tamari interval diagrams.
+Using this two bijections, and after having endowed the set of cubic coordinates with a partial order, we show that there is a poset isomorphism between the poset of cubic coordinates and the poset of Tamari intervals. \smallbreak

+As pointed out above, the poset of cubic coordinates can then be realized geometrically.
 This cubic realization and the cells that compose it are the object of the third section.
-For each cell, we then associate a synchronous cubic coordinate.
+For each cell, we then associate a synchronized cubic coordinate, which is a cubic coordinate without letter $0$.
 By relying upon this particular cubic coordinate, we give a formula to compute the volume of the cubic realization.
 Finally, we extend the result of Björner and Wachs on the Tamari posets to the Tamari interval posets, by showing that the cubic coordinate posets are EL-shellable. \smallbreak

-This article isa complete version of~\cite{Com19}.
-All the proofs are given and several new results are presented, such as the result of the EL-shellability of cubic coordinate posets. \smallbreak
+This article is a complete version of~\cite{Com19}.
+All the proofs are given and several new results are presented, such as the EL-shellability of cubic coordinate posets. \smallbreak